tacticus-tools/tp2-reset/src/1-components/form/README.md

 # Form Components

-- The shadcn/ui form components are logic-agnostic, meaning they don't automically hook into any form libary
+- The shadcn/ui form components are logic-agnostic, meaning they don't automatically hook into any form library
 - The components in here bridge the gap between the styling of shadcn/ui components and the behaviour of TanStack Form.
 - You should not be styling much in these components.
 These are just for connecting the dots between the two libraries.